How often should I train?

 Should I track my heart rate?

 To improve the accuracy of measuring the intensity of your workouts, in addition to using our effort scale, consider getting a heart rate monitor to keep track of how quickly your heart beats in relation to your level of physical intensity.
-Below is a link to our recommended HR monitors & chest strap that will hold up during aerobic specific and mixed modal training.
+Below is a link to our recommended HR monitor & chest strap that will hold up during aerobic specific and mixed modal training.

 Polar Heart Rate Sensor Chest Strap:

 Note: You do not need to get a monitor, as Polar has a free downloadable app for smartphones that works great with their chest straps.

 Can I do strength training while doing this program?